bricao16/AutoGarcon/web/cook-frontend/README.md

 ### Installation

-* Go to [GitHub Repo](https://github.com/bricao16/AutoGarcon) and click the green ‘Clone or download’ button on the top right and then click download ZIP
+* Go to [https://github.com/bricao16/AutoGarcon](https://github.com/bricao16/AutoGarcon) and click the green ‘Clone or download’ button on the top right and then click download ZIP

 * Open up the folder and click ‘Extract all’ on the top right